bluella/stbt/README.rst

 various financial instruments.
 In order to get money for you strategy, mathematical model beneath it should be sound.
 And to prove that this model worth money one should do proper backtesting.
-This project aims to provide easy and straitforward backtesting oportunities.
+This project aims to provide easy and straitforward backtesting solution.

 Relevance
 =========